GURUFOCUS.COM » STOCK LIST » Healthcare » Medical Devices & Instruments » Daxor Corp (FRA:DX5) » Definitions » Beneish M-Score

 109 Meco Lane, Oak Ridge, TN, USA, 37830

 Daxor Corp is a medical instrumentation and biotechnology company focused on blood volume measurement.
-It develops and markets the BVA-100 (Blood Volume Analyzer), the first diagnostic blood test cleared by the FDA to provide safe, accurate, objective quantification of blood volume status and composition compared to patient-specific norms in a broad range of medical conditions.
+The company develops and markets the BVA-100 (Blood Volume Analyzer), the first diagnostic blood test cleared by the FDA to provide safe, accurate, objective quantification of blood volume status and composition compared to patient-specific norms in a broad range of medical conditions.